Skip Navigation LinksRSV

 Two immunization products are recommended by CDC to help children fight RSV infections and protect children from getting very sick from RSV: an RSV vaccine given during pregnancy or an RSV immunization given to a child after birth.

-Most infants will likely only need protection form either the prenatal RSV vaccine or infant immunization, but not both.
+Most infants will likely only need protection from either the prenatal RSV vaccine or infant immunization, but not both.
 Talk to your doctor about getting RSV vaccine during your pregnancy and about RSV immunization for your baby.

 RSV Vaccine During Pregnancy:

 RSV vaccine is recommended for pregnant people at 32 through 36 weeks of pregnancy during the months of September through January to prevent RSV infections in their infants.
+(RSV vaccine is not recommended for pregnant people who received it during a prior pregnancy.)

 You can receive the RSV vaccine on the same day as other vaccines recommended during pregnancy, including Tdap, COVID-19, and influenza.